sebastianhaberey/nsd/nsd/README.md

 final discovery = await nsd.startDiscovery('_http._tcp');
 discovery.addListener(() {
-  // listener is called each time a service is added to / removed from discovery.services });
+  // listener is called each time a service info is added to / removed from discovery.serviceInfos });

 ...